voxel51/fiftyone/docs/source/user_guide/evaluation.rst

-In order for the confusion matrix to capture anything other than false positive/negative counts, you will likely want to set the :class:`classwise <fiftyone.utils.eval.coco.COCOEvaluationConfig>` parameter to ``False`` during evaluation so that detections can be matched with ground truth objects of different classes.
+In order for the confusion matrix to capture anything other than false positive/negative counts, you will likely want to set the :class:`classwise <fiftyone.utils.eval.coco.COCOEvaluationConfig>` parameter to ``False`` during evaluation so that predicted objects can be matched with ground truth objects of different classes.

 .. code-block:: python
     :linenos: